 ESMA concluded that where in a group the thresholds are exceeded, the group has to ensure that the thresholds are not breached in the future, i.e. by setting up a MiFID licensed entity.

-The above ESMA's approach is reflected in the Recital 1 of the Commission Delegated Regulation (EU) of 1.12.2016 supplementing Directive 2014/65/EU of the European Parliament and of the Council with regard to regulatory technical standards for the criteria to establish when an activity is considered to be ancillary to the main business.
+The above ESMA's approach is reflected in the Recital 1 of the Commission Delegated Regulation (EU) of 1.12.2016 supplementing Directive 2014/65/EU of the European Parliament and of the Council with regard to regulatory technical standards for the criteria to establish when an activity is considered to be ancillary to the main business, which reads: